AHADATAMT/MT.todo/README.md

 One or two sentence summary of your project.

-## Video Walkthrough

-Here's a walkthrough of implemented user stories.

-To create a GIF, use [LiceCap](http://www.cockos.com/licecap/), [RecordIt](http://www.recordit.co), or [Loom](http://www.useloom.com), and link the image here in the markdown.

 ## User Stories

 The following **required** functionalities are completed (this is a sample):